Objective and Board of Directors

 Earl has been an active lifetime member of the Guardians since 1996 and previously held the position of President for 11 years.
 He is currently on the Guardians Board, serving on the golf and tennis event committee.

 Earl lives in Point Loma with his wife, Sandra, and enjoys film, theatre, traveling, golf and tennis; however, baseball is his passion.
-Earl and his two sons, Ryan and Brent, along with Sandra and her two sons, Robbie and Alex, are enjoying life to the fullest.
+Earl and his two sons, Ryan and Brent and their families, along with Sandra and her two sons, Robbie and Alex, are enjoying life to the fullest.

 With lifetime experiences at the original San Diego Hebrew Homes and now Seacrest Village, Earl has the goal through his work on the Seacrest Foundation Board of helping the frail and elderly have a wonderful life.